lucasg/Dependencies/README.md

 At the moment, `Dependencies` recreates features and "features" of `depends.exe`, which means :

 * Only direct, forwarded and delay load dependencies are supported.
 Dynamic loading via `LoadLibrary` are not supported (and probably won't ever be).
-* `Min-win` dlls are not propertly supported.
-(UPDATED : support of api set schema redirection in 1.5)
+* Support of api set schema redirection since 1.5
-* There are no checks between Api Imports and Exports for the moment, only dll presence is supported.
+* Checks between Api Imports and Exports.
-* No support of esoteric dll load paths (via `AppPaths` or `SxS` manifests entries).
-(UPDATED : minimal support of sxs private manifests search).
+* Minimal support of sxs private manifests search only.

 ## Credits and licensing